-· Wholesale
+- · Wholesale

 - · Utilities

 - · Health

-- · Retail
+- Retail

-- Service Lines
+· Service Lines

-DEC offers computing and network equipment, application and systems software products, some processing and network services, professional and SI services, outsourcing or systems operation services, and strategic consulting services.
+DEC offers computing and network equipment, application and systems software products, some processing and network services, professional and SI services, outsourcing or systems operation services, and consulting services.
 DEC is emphasizing SI in particular among information services since it can drive the sale of equipment systems.

-Strategic consulting is comprised chiefly of activities to help customers scope the strategic business objectives that need to be met with information technology plans.
+Consulting is comprised chiefly of activities to help customers scope the strategic business objectives that need to be met to support information technology acquistion.
 This could include planning to develop or upgrade an infrastructure as well as plans to take advantage of technology to meet business goals.
-Consulting in relation to BPR picked up at the end of last year and will become a larger concern of DEC in the future since it is having an impact on SI business.
+Consulting in relation to BPR picked up at the end of last year and may continue as a concern of DEC in the future since it is having an impact on SI business.